How many savings accounts should I have?

 Because savings accounts don't extend credit, you won't have a credit check when you open new accounts.
 This means you can have as many savings accounts as you like without it affecting your credit score.

 Having multiple savings accounts is a great way to organize your savings and track your progress.
-You can also select the best types of savings accounts to take advantage of certain account features.
-You can choose savings accounts that earn the most interest or allow you to make purchases with a debit card.
+You can also select the best types of savings accounts to take advantage of certain account features, such as savings accounts that earn the most interest or allow you to make purchases with a debit card.

 Opening a new savings account is quick and easy.
 Start your financial partnership with Citizens today.
 Learn more about our savings accounts.